A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Extensions and applications

-\section{Extensions and Applications}
+\section{Extensions and applications}

-In this section, we shall first describe a finitary analogue of Theorem \ref{canresult}.
-We then use this to prove Theorems \ref{mainfvkm} and \ref{mainbipthm}.
-Throughout this section, by a \emph{countable set}, we will mean a set that is either finite or countably infinite.
+In this section, we shall first describe a finitary analogue of Theorem~\ref{canon13-canresult}.
+We then use this to prove Theorem~\ref{canon13-mainfvkm}.
+For us, a \emph{countable set} is a set that is either finite or countably infinite.